Coldside Library: Usage by the BBC

+2019 renovation

+From 4 March 2019, the Coldside Library closed for six months during extensive user building accessibility renovations.
+The plans received approval from Historic Environment Scotland and the total budget costing £716,000.
+The plans included the addition of new features to improve disabled access such as a lower front desk, accessible toilets with baby changing facilities and the installation of a lift to give access to the upper floor of the building.
+A new meeting room for employability services was built and improved lighting system was installed throughout the building.

 Architecture

 The Coldside Library project was awarded to James Thomson in 1906 after he took over the post of Dundee City Architect, following the death of William Alexander in 1904.
 At that point in time, Thomson only had his own office, with no municipal staff to support him, so he enlisted help from his son Frank Drummond Thomson and his assistant William Carless (sometimes spelled Careless).
 Frank Thomson produced the drawings for the design of the Coldside Library and also used his contacts to engage Albert Hodge to carry out all the sculpture work.

 The building was completed and opened its doors on 22 October 1908.
 The style of the building is described as Edwardian Baroque, with a long concave front façade topped by a section of red bricks.
 It has two decorative gables at either end of the building, one at the Strathmartin Road side and one at Strathmore Avenue (previously known as Loons Road).
 The building is now listed as one of Scotland’s Category A buildings.